Pattimura: Siege of Fort Zeelandia

-On June 1, Pattimura led an unsuccessful attack on Fort Zeelandia in Haruku.
+Capture of Fort Duurstede

 Two months later, on August 3, Fort Duurstede was finally retaken by the Dutch, but the revolt had spread and was not subdued for another few months.
+The capture of Fort Duurstede was a moral victory and the entire island was still in the rebel's hand and also the counter-offensive victory of the Dutch.

 Due to betrayal from Booi's king, Pati Akoon, and Tuwanakotta, Pattimura was arrested on 11 November 1817 while he was in Siri Sori.
 He and his fellows were sentenced to death.
 On 16 December 1817, Pattimura together with Anthony Reebhok, Philip Latumahina, and Said Parintah were hanged in front of Fort Nieuw Victoria in Ambon.

 Legacy

 Pattimura and his war have been used as symbols for both Maluku independence, such as with the short-lived Republic of South Maluku, and Indonesian patriotism.
 The first president of Indonesia, Sukarno, considered Pattimura a great patriot.

 In 1954, Sapija, an officer of the TNI, the Indonesian Army (Tentara Nasional Indonesia), published the book Sedjarah Perdjuangan Pattimura (History of the Battle of Pattimura).
-He had researched Matulessy's ancestry and discovered that his grandfather had carried the hereditary title Pattimura (patih: prince; murah: magnanimous).
+He had researched Matulessy's ancestry and discovered that his grandfather had carried the hereditary title Pattimura (patih meaning prince; murah meaning magnanimous).
 According to Dr. Dieter Bartels, anthropology professor in Yavapai College, Clarkdale, Arizona in the book Di Bawah Naungan Gunung Nunusaku (Under the Shade of Mount Nunusaku), oral history in Sahulau (Central Maluku) states that Mattulessy's ancestor used the title when they moved to Hulaliu so it is possible Mattulessy used the hereditary title.
 Although no contemporary written account attested Mattulessy used the title.
-On the authority of Johannes Latuharhary, Sapija and other Indonesian historians, Matulessy was declared a pahlawan nasional (national hero) in 1973 not under his name, but under the authoritative title Kapitan Pattimura.
+On the authority of Johannes Latuharhary, Sapija and other Indonesian historians, Matulessy was declared a national hero (pahlawan nasional) in 1973 not under his name, but under the authoritative title Kapitan Pattimura.
 The name has since become common in both Indonesia and the Netherlands.